Olle Nordmark: Teaching

 Blackbear Bosin, Woody Crumbo, Charles Loloma, Fred Kabotie and David E. Williams. studied also with Nordmark at the Indian Art Center, but more detailed information about their years of attendance have not been found.
 Gerald Nailor, Sr. studied with Nordmark in 1940, but the location is uncertain.
-According to literature he studied either privately in Oklahoma or Fort Sill Indian School, Lawton, Oklahoma.
+According to literature, he studied either privately in Oklahoma or Fort Sill Indian School, Lawton, Oklahoma.
 Some sources tells that Nailor enrolled with his close friend Houser for one year at the Fort Sill Indian School.

 Nordmark was probably teaching at the Phoenix Indian School from 1941 to 1943.
 Among his students were Richard West from 1941 to 1942 and Patrick DesJarlait likely in 1942.
-George Smith "Woogee" Watchetaker and Herman Toppah studied also with Nordmark, but the references do not give any further information about neither the location nor the year.
-Later Jacobson and Nordmark mentored together some Philbrook artists including Crumbo, Albin Jake and Jesse Edwin Davis II.
+George Smith "Woogee" Watchetaker and Herman Toppah also studied with Nordmark, but the references do not give any further information about neither the location nor the year.
+Later, Jacobson and Nordmark mentored together some Philbrook artists including Crumbo, Albin Jake and Jesse Edwin Davis II.